isadorasophia/murder/README.md

             └── resources
 ```

 You may notice that **there is no external editor.exe**, only your own project.
 This is so you can have full control of your project!
-Very similar of what you expect developing a [MonoGame](https://www.monogame.net/) project, for example.
+Very similar of what you expect developing a [MonoGame](https://www.monogame.net/) or a [FNA](https://fna-xna.github.io/) project, for example.

 The idea of a separate project for the editor is that editor code never touches your beautiful and efficient game code, and you can do whatever you want on the editor side.